 The Control Share Acquisition Act does not apply (a) to shares acquired in a merger, consolidation or share exchange if the corporation is a party to the transaction or (b) to acquisitions approved or exempted by the charter or bylaws of the corporation.
 Our bylaws contain a provision exempting from the Control Share Acquisition Act any and all acquisitions by any person of shares of stock.
 There can be no assurance that such provision will not be amended or eliminated at time in the future.
-However, the SEC staff has taken the position that, if a BDC fails to opt-out of the Control Share Acquisition act, its actions are inconsistent with Section 18(i) of the 1940 Act and we will amend our bylaws to be subject to the Control Share Acquisition Act only if the Board determines that it would be in our best interests and if the SEC staff does not object to our determination that being subject to the Control Share Acquisition Act does not conflict with the 1940 Act.
+However, the SEC staff has taken the position that, if a BDC fails to opt-out of the Control Share Acquisition Act only if the 1940 Act and we will amend our bylaws to be subject to the Control Share Acquisition Act only if the Bard determines that it would be in our best interests and if the SEC staff does not object to our determination that being subject to the Control Share Acquisition Act only if Acquisition Act does not conflict with the 1940 Act.